-A. 3 things that help me stay really healthy are:
+A. 3 things that help me stay really healthy are: Sleep, Nutrition and Exercise.

 Sleep: I need 8 hours of sleep.
 Not everyone needs that much, everyone is different.
 I know I need that amount, so I don’t book myself where I can’t get my 8 hours.
 It really helps.

 Nutrition: Everyday I eat a big breakfast and healthy lunch.
 I am pretty much a vegan and I stay away from white flour, fried food, anything that makes me sluggish.
 I take vitamin D, fish oil and calcium every day.
 I always bring a pack lunch with me wherever I go.
 I rarely ever eat out.
 I have my lunch with me and know what it is.
 It prevents looking for food and winding up eating chips.
 I just make it in the morning and put it in my backpack.
 I eat a funny lunch; I eat the same thing everyday.
 I eat a big salad, dried fruit and nuts.
 I take arugula and mix it with asparagus, tomatoes, avocado and nuts and pour a little olive oil over it when I’m ready to eat.
 It travels well.
 The other thing I do a lot for my kids is take a whole grain wrap and put the salad mixed with vegetables in the wrap and cut it in two.
 It’s a great healthy lunch for them and easy to take on the go.

 Exercise: I walk everywhere.
 I’m always answering emails or on conference calls working while I’m walking.
 That helps me a lot.
 Then I don’t have to do it at home.